 Consider other types of hunting

-Pound for pound, venison is definitely the most valuable and plentiful game here in Michigan.
+Pound for pound, venison (white tail deer) is definitely the most valuable and plentiful game here in Michigan.
 However, it’s not the only kind of hunting that can be cost-effective for your family.
-If you’re looking to get meat in the freezer or on the table, consider also squirrel and rabbit hunting where there (in our state) aren’t specific tags you need to buy (but there are daily limits and possession limits).
+While big game hunting certainly gives you more meat in one shot, if you’re simply looking to get meat in the freezer or on the table, consider also squirrel and rabbit hunting where there (in our state) aren’t specific tags you need to buy (but there are daily limits and possession limits).
 In Michigan, all you need to hunt these animals is the base license (which you bought already to harvest your deer).

 FAQ about the cost-effectiveness of hunting for meat